 Xbox Game Pass provides access to a huge library of games, including a crop of essential historical games.
-They include wartime shooters in the form of Sniper Elite 5 and expansive historical strategy games like Crusader Kings III.
+They include expansive strategy games like Crusader Kings III, wartime shooters in the form of Sniper Elite 5 and heartrending adventures like A Plague Tale: Requiem.
 If it wasn’t already one of the best deals in gaming, the expansion of Xbox Cloud Gaming to your browser, phone and other devices cements its status.

 Below we’ve collected, in no particular order, the best historical games on Xbox Game Pass.
 The games available on each platform vary, so our picks specify whether they’re only available on PC or restricted to the Ultimate tier of the service.